The 7 UChicago 2024-2025 Essay Prompts: How to Write Stellar Responses

 Essay Option 1

-You're allowed to let your imagination run wild with this prompt.
-You should try to find a pair of objects that the admissions panel didn’t think of, something wholly original that only you would think of.
-For this prompt, they want to see how imaginative you can be, but the most important part of this essay is justifying why your pairing makes sense and why it matters.
-The pair you choose will show off your personality, creativity, and cultural experiences.
+You can let your imagination run wild with this prompt.
+Think of an expression that includes a color that isn't one of those mentioned in the prompt.
+Spend some time on this!
+For this prompt, UChicago wants to see how imaginative you can be, but the most important part of this essay is justifying what your new expression means and why it matters.

 Essay Option 2